 Fruit and vegetables are soaked in a brine of water and acid mixed with salt and this is done until they are no longer raw or easily spoiled.
 Typically used for fruit and vegetables, the result is a naturally sour flavour.
 Think pickled onions or gherkins and you can imagine that strong salt and vinegar taste that can be somewhat addictive!
 Vinegar and lemon are the most common acids used.
 When heated and canned, pickled food can be stored at room temperature for a very long time.
-It’s the perfect solution to the current stay at home culture, where we are all aiming to shop less often and making everything go further.

 Almost all food cultures across the globe use pickling to preserve food.
 From sauerkraut in Europe and kimchi in Korea to cornichons in France and mango pickle in India.
 Pickling originated around 4,000 years ago using cucumbers native to India.
 The word itself comes from the Dutch pekel or German pókel, meaning ‘salt’ or ‘brine’.
 A natural way of preserving food, it fell out of favour once fridges became popular.
 Today we still enjoy pickled jars of goodness for their zingy flavour.
 Who doesn’t love a Ploughman’s Lunch with its pickled onions, pickles, chutneys and a great big hunk of cheese?